kcb43/ProfitPulse-2/INVENTORY_IMAGES_SCHEMA_UPDATE.md

     },
     "images": {
       "type": "array",
-      "description": "Array of image objects for the item", "items": {
+      "description": "Array of image URLs for the item (first URL is main image)", "items": {
-        "type": "object",
-        "properties": {
-          "id": {
-            "type": "string",
-            "description": "Unique identifier for the image"
-          },
-          "imageUrl": {
-            "type": "string",
-            "description": "URL of the image"
-          },
-          "url": {
-            "type": "string",
-            "description": "Alternative URL field (for compatibility)"
-          },
-          "isMain": {
-            "type": "boolean",
+        "type": "string"
-            "description": "Whether this is the main/primary image", "default": false
-          }
-        }
       },
       "default": []
     },